 Please feel free to leave a voice mail on the Network telephone and someone will get back to you in order to best assist you.

 Further, in view of the “shelter in place” guidelines, the Presbytery also felt it best to reschedule our Network Summit to Monday, June 29.
-This will be a one-day event because we are wanting to be sensitive to the downturn in finances all of our churches are experiencing.
+This will be a virtual one-day event.
 Therefore, all registration fees will be waived, even though we will need credential holders and delegates to register.
-Business will be from 1:00 pm until 4:30pm, and our Ordination Service at 7:00pm, will be followed by a dessert reception.
+Please stay tuned for emails with information on how to register.
+Business will be from 1:00 pm until 4:30pm.
 Thanks to Fountain of Life Church in Burlington, for once again hosting this event.

 Please be aware the Network is in the process of releasing a number of different informational resources on the Government Stimulus Package (Payroll Protection Program *see below) which we are grateful does include non-profits and will prove to be a wonderful financial blessing and resource for churches and ministries.
 The Network office can be of assistance to you in this area and the NJMN web-site also offers several additional aspects of resources.